noi-techpark/opendatahub/README.md

 # Website
-Most information about the Open Data Hub can be found starting from the projects website: https://opendatahub.com/ The repo of the website is https://github.com/noi-techpark/opendatahub-website
+Most information about the Open Data Hub can be found starting from the projects website: https://opendatahub.com/ The website repo is https://github.com/noi-techpark/opendatahub-website

+# Data Browser
+The Data Browser allows users to navigate the data in the Open Data Hub: https://databrowser.opendatahub.com/ The Data Browser repo is https://github.com/noi-techpark/it.bz.opendatahub.databrowser